-C. Responsibility, management and leadership

-EngTech - Engineering Technicians shall accept and exercise personal responsibility.
+AA QA table of competence es (continued d) C. F Responsibility, manage ment and lea dership C. Responsibility, management and lead EngTech - Engineering Technicians shall accept and exercise personal responsibility.
 This competence is about the ability to plan and manage the applicant's own work effectively and efficiently.
 It is also about the ability to consider and identify improvements to maintain quality in their work.
 IEng - Incorporated Engineers shall provide technical and commercial management.
 This competence is about the ability to plan the applicant's own work and manage or specify the work of others effectively, efficiently and in a way which provides leadership at an appropriate level, whether technical or commercial.
 Leadership is not necessarily about having a formal line management role.
 In matrix management and other types of organisational structure, where Incorporated Engineers are working within complex and varied working relationships they will provide leadership to achieve objectives.
-This competence is also about the ability to consider and identify improvements to quality.

-CEng - Chartered Engineers shall demonstrate technical and commercial leadership.

-This competence is about the ability to plan the applicant's own work and manage or specify the work of others effectively and efficiently in a way which provides leadership at an appropriate level, whether technical or commercial.
+This competence is also about the ability to consider and identify improvements to quality. de CEng - Chartered Engineers shall demonstrate technical and commercial leadership.
+This competence is about the ability way to plan the applicant's own work and evel, manage or specify the work of others effectively and efficiently in a way which provides leadership at an appropriate level, whether technical or commercial.
 Leadership is not necessarily about having a formal line management role.
 In matrix management and other types of organisational structure, where Chartered Engineers are working within complex and varied working relationships, they will provide leadership to achieve objectives.
-This competence is also about the ability to consider and identify improvements to quality.

-EngTech / ICTTech Intermediate; exceeds Intermediate; further IEng CEng EngTech threshold development required for IEng C1 Work reliably and Work reliably and Assist in the planning Plan the work and Plan the work and effectively without close effectively without for effective project resources needed resources needed supervision, to the supervision, to the implementation to enable effective to enable effective appropriate codes of appropriate codes of implementation of implementation of a practice practice engineering tasks and significant engineering projects task or project
+This competence is also about the ability to EngToch / ICTToch Intermediate , oxcoode Intermediate: further IEng quality.
+CEng Engreen / ICT rech EngTech thr eshold development required for IEng iEng CEng C1 Work reliably and effectively without close supervision, to the appropriate codes of practice IWork reliably and effectively without s upervision, to the appropriate codes of practice Assist in the planning for effective project implementation Plan the wo resources r to enable e implementa engineering ork and needed ffective ation of tasks and Plan the work and resources needed to enable effective implementation of a significant engineering projects • task or project

-C. Responsibility, management and leadership (continued)

-C. Responsibility, management and leadership (continued) EngTech / ICTTech Intermediate; exceeds Intermediate; further lEng CEng EngTech threshold development required for IEng C2 Accept responsibility for Manage tasks and Manage tasks, people Manage (organise, direct Manage (organise, direct the work of themselves people and resources and control) programme and control) programme or others or schedule, budget or schedule, budget and and resource elements resource elements of a of engineering tasks or significant engineering projects task or project C3 Accept, allocate and Manage teams to meet Manage teams to meet Manage teams or the Lead teams or technical supervise technical and technical and managerial changing technical and input of others into own specialisms and assist other tasks. needs managerial needs work and assist others to others to meet changing meet changing technical technical and managerial and management needs needs C4 Identify where Contribute proactively Take an active role Bring about continuous continuous quality to continuous quality in continuous quality quality improvement and improvement has been improvement. improvement. promote best practice. used.
+AAC QA table of competence es (continued) C. F Responsibility, manager ment and leadership (co ontinued) EngTech / ICT Tech Intermediate; exceeds EngTech threshold Intermediate; further development required for IEng lEng CEng C2 Accept responsibility for the work of themselves or others Manage tasks and people Manage tasks, people and resources Manage (organise, direct and control) programme or schedule, budget and resource elements of engineering tasks or projects Manage (organise, direct and control) programme or schedule, budget and resource elements of a significant engineering task or project C3 Accept, allocate and supervise technical and other tasks.
+Manage teams to meet technical and managerial needs Manage teams to meet changing technical and managerial needs Manage teams or the input of others into own work and assist others to meet changing technical and management needs Lead teams or technical specialisms and assist others to meet changing technical and managerial needs C4 Identify where continuous quality improvement has been used.
+Contribute proactively to continuous quality improvement.
+Take an active role in continuous quality improvement.
+Bring about continuous quality improvement and promote best practice.